openspending/spendb/doc/overview.rst

   dimensions) or they can be generic.

-  Generic applications are key to the idea of OpenSpending, as they enable groups working on various datasets to share visualizations, browser compontents or other means of analyzing the data.
+  Generic applications are key to the idea of SpenDB, as they enable groups working on various datasets to share visualizations, browser compontents or other means of analyzing the data.

 Using this approach we aim to make tracing the money simpler for those who